 Took a walk through EPCOT yesterday and got some new shots of the construction that is underway of the two new eateries, plus the finished new store in China that I reported on last week (with concept art for the restaurants).
 There is nothing new… Read More »Construction Update from EPCOT

 The Secret Tour of Disneyland is a fan produced tour of Walt Disney’s Magic Kingdom that’s chock full of fun, facts, and trivia about the park.
 The DVD production and script approaches Travel Channel quality and the host Lauren Delmont could some day give Samantha… Read More »The Secret Tour of Disneyland – DVD Review

-The marquee.
 The American Idol Experience Attraction is currently in cast member previews at Disney’s Hollywood Studios and no photos are allowed.
 That means it’s very difficult to get pictures of the theater and set design.
 I hear the design looks just like the real thing from the popular TV version of American Idol.

 But over the last few weeks, I have been able to walk around and get some great shots that give you a great idea of what you’re going to experience when you do get to see the show.

 Up above you see the Marquee for the attraction.
 It features a giant screen that will be used to broadcast the shows when the theater fills up.
 It will probably do that frequently as the theater capacity is not that big for a show of this magnitude.

 As I twittered, I hit the Magic Kingdom on Saturday to see what changes the new year had brought.
 As it turns out, not much.
 I guess it takes a big place like Walt Disney World a few weeks to fully switch over from one promotion to another.
 That makes sense.

 I did see a few small signs of the 2009 “What Will You Celebrate?” promotion.
 For instance, a couple booths at the Ticket and Transportation Center had some decorations indicating this is where you go to get your Free Admission or Birthday Fun Card.